Just buy the f***ing latte

 A test: How would this play on CNBC?
 If it’s not something that Mike Santoli and Jim Cramer would talk about with straight faces, then it’s patronizing.
 If Mike and Jim aren’t discussing whether they prefer to give up their latte or their facials–or maybe not buy as many shoes–in order to better prepare for retirement, then no one else should shovel that on women either.

-4) But, as infuriating as it is to be patronized, that’s not the biggest issue.
-All this nonsense about lattes and shoes is shifting the attention–and thus the blame–for the underlying systemic money challenges women face, to the women themselves: The pink tax, the wage gap, the debt gap, the funding gap, the domestic work (and emotional labor) gap, and–my personal crusade–the investing gap.
+4. But, as infuriating as it is to be patronized, that’s not the biggest issue.
+All this nonsense about lattes and shoes is shifting the attention–and thus the blame–for the underlying systemic money challenges women face, to the women themselves.
+The pink tax, the wage gap, the debt gap, the funding gap, the domestic work (and emotional labor) gap, and–my personal crusade–the investing gap.

 Don’t look over there, where it says that the gender pay gap is decades away from closing for white women, 100-plus years away for black women, 200-plus years for Latina women: Let’s focus on that the small luxuries you can give up.
 Don’t pay attention to the fact that women carry a higher student loan burden than men do: Have you clipped your coupons?
 Let’s not discuss that women are charged higher rates on loans and denied mortgages more frequently than men: Take this money quiz.

 The fact that the U.S. is the only developed country in the world without a mandated paid maternity leave?
 The fact that just 15% of companies have a paid leave policy for their employees?
-The fact that 81% of women report having been sexually harassed at work?
+The fact that 81% of women report having been sexually harassed?
 Well, those don’t really fit the personal-guilt-being-sold-as-personal-empowerment narrative that sells so many books.

 Women have effectively internalized the messages that our society sends them about money, and the result is that the primary emotion so many of us feel about money is shame.
 We feel shame when we are in debt; we feel shame because we spend too much, certainly; we feel shame because we earn too little–and we even feel shame because we earn too much.
 This is particularly so if women earn more than their male partners–which even today is a such a taboo that both parties will lie to the federal government about their incomes.